All Episodes

 I'm like, oh, why'd you do it then?

-Well, anyway, now he's want to take is now surging in the polls, trying to beat Crazy Bernie and Quid Pro Quo Joe.
+Well, anyway, now he's want to take, is now surging in the polls, trying to beat Crazy Bernie and Quid Pro Quo Joe.

-I mean they're just it's like the new face of the Democratic Party is Mayor Pete.
+I mean, they're just, it's like the new face of the Democratic Party is Mayor Pete.

-And he goes, Mayor, not only do you want to decriminalize marijuana, you want to decriminalize all drug possession, you say the the better answer is treatment, not incarceration.
+And he goes, Mayor, not only do you want to decriminalize marijuana, you want to decriminalize all drug possession.

-Uh doesn't that at least in some way the fact that it's illegal and illegal act uh as some deterrent in trying it in the first place?
+Isn't the fact that it's illegal to have, to possess meth, heroin, doesn't that at least in some way the fact that it's illegal, an illegal act as some deterrent in trying it in the first place?

 This guy wants to legalize heroin.

-I'm like, let me let me explain, Mayor Pete, what you may be too dumb to know.
+Let me explain, Mayor Pete, what you may be too dumb to know.

 You get addicted to this crap and you die.